 Do you love puffins as much as we do?
 Then end of May is great to go to one of the natural puffin watching destinations.
 Beautiful birds have already nested at this time of the year and are in endless hustle to feed their only chick – therefore you will have plenty of encounters.
-We were lucky to pay a visit to Skomer island in Wales last year, and that was an unforgettable spring weekend – the beauty of the island took our breath away and puffins felt incredibly comfortable in our presence, they were popping out here and there within arm’s reach and were leisurely studying us with curiosity.
+We were lucky to pay a visit to Skomer island in Wales few years ago, and that was an unforgettable spring weekend – the beauty of the island took our breath away and puffins felt incredibly comfortable in our presence, they were popping out here and there within arm’s reach and were leisurely studying us with curiosity.
 Not even sure if it was humans watching puffins or vice versa.

 Skomer Island is a real secluded gem, and it is rather difficult to get there unless you are driving.
 There are many other destinations in the UK and Ireland where you can see smaller colonies of Puffins, but commuting to any of those by public transport is not a breeze either.
 As a great alternative, the biggest population of puffins is breeding in Iceland – there are quite a few islands very close to the shore where you can enjoy the company of these beauties, with regular excursion during summer from Reykjavik and smaller towns

 May is also one of the best month to see sea turtles nesting in the Caribbean.
 Amazing creatures leave the ocean at night to lay their eggs on the beaches of Yucatan (Mexico), Tobago, Cuba – just to name a few.